Footwear

 Cultures have different customs regarding footwear.
 These include not using any in some situations, usually bearing a symbolic meaning.
 This can however also be imposed on specific individuals to place them at a practical disadvantage against shod people, if they are excluded from having footwear available or are prohibited from using any.
-This usually takes place in situations of captivity, such as imprisonment or slavery, where the groups are among other things distinctly divided by whether or whether not footwear is being worn.
+This usually takes place in situations of captivity, such as imprisonment or slavery, where the groups are among other things distinctly divided by whether or not footwear is being worn.

 In some cultures, people remove their shoes before entering a home.
 Bare feet are also seen as a sign of humility and respect, and adherents of many religions worship or mourn while barefoot.
 Some religious communities explicitly require people to remove shoes before they enter holy buildings, such as temples.

 In several cultures people remove their shoes as a sign of respect towards someone of higher standing.
-In a similar context deliberately forcing other people to go barefoot while being shod oneself has been used to clearly showcase and convey one's superiority within a setting of power disparity.
+Similarly, deliberately forcing other people to go barefoot while being shod oneself has been used to clearly showcase and convey one's superiority within a setting of power disparity.

 Practitioners of the craft of shoemaking are called shoemakers, cobblers, or cordwainers.